Rudd-O/ansible-samples/roles/prosodyxmpp/README.md

 # Complete XMPP server with updated support for modern XEPs — ideal for Conversations

-This Ansible playbook deploys a full Prosody XMPP server on your Fedora 25 (or higher) server.
+This Ansible role deploys a full Prosody XMPP server on your Fedora 25 (or higher) server.
 It also deploys a number of modules to make the operation of the server most compatible with [excellent features of modern chat clients such as Conversations](https://github.com/siacs/Conversations/blob/master/README.md#xmpp-features).

-See the file `vars/xmpp.yml` for more information on how to configure the playbook.
-You may have to configure your Ansible's `hash_behavior` to `merge` dictionaries.
+See the file `defaults/main.yml` for more information on how to configure the role from your playbook.
+Note that you may have to configure your Ansible's `hash_behavior` to `merge` dictionaries.

 ## Prerequisites

 ### Firewall notes

-You will need to open TCP ports:
+You will need to open TCP ports on the machine that will act as XMPP server:

 * 5000
 * 5222